cloud-gov/federalist.18f.gov/pages/documentation/federalist-json.md

 Setting `"fullClone": true` in your `federalist.json` file will tell Federalist to pull the entire revision history for the specific branch.

+**Note:** For larger repositories this may cause a noticiable increase in build time.

 Ex.
 ```js
 // federalist.json